oVirt/ovirt-site/source/template/reloadableconfiguration.html.md

 1. Enable the updating of configurations in vdc_options, while the machine is up.
 2. This should be enabled for keys that can be changed in runtime without harming the system, and keys that can actually be updated.
-3. The update does not have to take place immediately upon configuration change, but rather can happen periodically.
+3. The update will take place only when the admin decides so - through the engine-config CLI.

 ### Design